JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 ##### When resolution behavior doesn't change

-We are still in the process of migrating to the new compilation scheme, so the resolution behavior is still the same when you call functions that aren't within the same source set.
-You will notice this difference mainly when you use overloads from a multiplatform library in your common code.
+We're still in the process of migrating to the new compilation scheme, so the resolution behavior is still the same when you call functions that aren't within the same source set.
+You'll notice this difference mainly when you use overloads from a multiplatform library in your common code.

-For example, if you have this library, which has two `whichFun()` functions with different signatures:
+Suppose you have this library, which has two `whichFun()` functions with different signatures:

 ```kotlin
 // Example library